LoginRadius/engineering-portal/content/identity/social-media-privacy-threats-2022/index.md

 Social networks are notorious for their attempts to mine data and sell it to third-party companies.
 Every time you create an account on a social network, you willingly relinquish some of your personal data, such as your name, address, occupation, and more.
 However, companies also tend to mine for more specific data, such as behavioral trends, social contacts and interactions, and various personal interests.

 If you want to elevate your privacy and prevent companies from tracking you around the web, you might want to secure your business with a VPN.
-There’s no denying that antivirus and VPNs can dramatically improve your security in the online world, and a VPN can ensure your privacy while shopping, banking, and surfing online.
+There’s no denying that antivirus and VPNs can dramatically improve your security in the online world, and a [VPN for Android](https://cybernews.com/best-vpn/free-vpn-for-android/) or iOS can ensure your privacy while shopping, banking, and surfing online.

 These tools are great for companies as well as individuals, particularly on dubious social networks like Facebook that have already come under fire for their data mining and data reselling activities over the years.